nielsenjared/nielsenjared.github.io/content/blog/algorithm-recursive-greatest-common-divisor/index.md

 Now it's simply a matter of translating our pseudocode into the syntax of our programming language.

-#### How to Code the Recursive Greatest Common Denominator Algorithm in JavaScript
+#### How to Code the Recursive Greatest Common Divisor Algorithm in JavaScript

 Let's start with JavaScript...
 ```js